Guitar Chord Progression Chart

 Minor progressions use chords from the natural minor scale (and sometimes borrowed chords).
 They often sound darker, sadder, or more dramatic.

-Songs: Stairway to Heaven, Hit the Road Jack
+Songs: Hit the Road Jack, Runaway

 intermediate